ketakiii/GPT-OSS-Experiment/README.md

 # GPT-OSS-Experiment
-This repository contains experiments with GPT-OSS, starting from the basic HuggingFace setup to extending the model with a custom gated LoRA architecture.
+This repository contains GPT-OSS experiments, from the basic HuggingFace setup to extending the model with a custom gated LoRA architecture.

 Repository Structure

 OpenAI_Huggingface.ipynb
-Based on the OpenAI Cookbook,this notebook walks through:
+Based on the OpenAI Cookbook, this notebook walks through:
 - Setting up GPT-OSS with HuggingFace
 - Loading pretrained weights
 - Running simple multilingual reasoning examples